 The big difference, then, comes down to commitment.
 For people in an open relationship, typically, you can make physical connections outside of your main relationship, but ultimately you stay emotionally committed to one primary partner.
 Folks in open relationships are usually not looking for another person to love or build a second relationship with, and many likely wouldn't introduce the people they have sex with to their primary partner, according to Dr. Conley.

 "Open relationships are more likely to have a 'don't ask, don't tell' rule," Dr. Conley says.
-That means not talking about details of the sex they have outside of their primary partnership, other than to make sure everyone is in good sexual health.
+That means not talking details about the sex they have outside of their primary partnership, other than to make sure everyone is in good sexual health.

-In many ways, since polyamory is a lifestyle, it also has its own culture and community, explains Kate Stewart, MA, LMHC, who often works with polyamorous couples.
-The poly community in her own city, she notes, is incredibly close.
+In many ways, since polyamory is a lifestyle, it also has its own culture and community, explains Kate Stewart, MA, LMHC, owner of Modern Therapy Seattle, who often works with polyamorous couples.
+The poly community in Seattle, she notes, is incredibly close.
 "Everyone knows each other, they hang out together, they party together," she says.
 That closeness creates a different dynamic in their relationships than someone in an open relationship would have.

 Why is it important to differentiate the terms?

-It may seem a bit nit-picky and confusing, but the differences between these two terms are important to understand.
+It may seem all a bit nit-picky and confusing, but the differences between these two terms is important to understand.
 Words not only have power in creating and finding community, but they also help keep communication healthy and honest in your relationships.

 “It's important to define your relationship with other human beings that you relate to romantically in your life because you need to know where someone's mind is at,” Stewart says.
 “Is this temporary for them or do they want to take a trip on the relationship escalator?
 What are their expectations when they are in a relationship?
 However, you must start off with yourself and be honest with yourself.
 Are you a monogamous person or not?”